 The waters of Lake Geneva are reasonably clean and offer great opportunities for swimming from around June to September.
-Of the 116 public beaches on Lake Geneva, the water quality at only one was considered unsafe for swimming in 2010.
+Over a hundred public beaches on Lake Geneva have water quality safe for swimming.
+However, be careful of strong currents and sudden cold spots.

 Cycling around Lake Geneva